 Many volunteers carefully guard this precious river— including anglers, landowners, city officials, and a large contingent from Trout Unlimited and other sportsmen’s clubs.
 Volunteer today, with everyone's help "The Kinni" can stay a Class I trout stream for years to come.

 Kiap-TU-Wish is currently monitoring the affect of storm water on the river and its environment.
 If you have any questions on current monitoring projects or restoration projects on the Kinni, contact Greg Dietl or Gary Horvath for more information.

 Projects: In 2012 the DNR purchased a 2.5 acre parcel imediately downstream from the bridge on North River Road.
 This is E of River Falls and straight south of Roberts.
 The old red cabin on the site was removed.
 A parking lot was created by the DNR.
 Kiap-TU-Wish is in the process of raising money to improve the fish and insect habitat in approximately 1700 feet of this part of the upper Kinni.
 This site is level and fairly open, so it will be easy to walk by persons with limited mobility.
 The DNR owns one side of the river; they hold a fishing and hunting easement on the other side and for about a mile downstream.
 Status Feb 18, 2015: most of the brush and undesirable trees have been cut and burned.
 The site will be very open when trout season opens.
 Hopefully, bank work can commence in late summer 2015.

 Dams: There are two dams close together within the River Falls city limits.
 The city owns them and generates electricity.
 This amounts to approximately 1.5% of the electricity used in the city.
 The generation facility is due for re-licensing by the Federal Energy Regulatory Commission in 2018.
-As of August 2014, the re-licensing process has began in the summer of 2014.
+The re-licensing process has began in the summer of 2014.